jsreport/docs/docs/pdf-utils.md

 - promise with pdf buffer extended with outlines

 ## Pdf meta
-The pdf utils extension can fill the basic pdf document metadata `Title`, `Author`, `Subject`, `Keywords`, `Creator` and `Producer`.
+The pdf utils extension can fill the basic pdf document metadata `Title`, `Author`, `Subject`, `Keywords`, `Creator`, and `Producer`.
 These can be filled using the pdf utils extension studio UI.
 Or you can do it also through the API call.
 ```js
 {
   "template": {